Best Topical Finasteride

 At first glance, the 8% minoxidil concentration in Happy Head’s Aqueous Solution may seem superior to Hims 6% or 7%, but there’s an interesting quirk to consider here.
 Topical solutions like minoxidil can cause scalp irritation, which, if intense enough, can ultimately increase shedding and possibly damage follicles at a rate greater than they can regrow hair and repair follicles.

+That potential for irritation means that “stronger” doesn’t always equate to “more effective” in this category.
 One study comparing a 5% concentration to a 10% concentration saw undeniable superiority in the 5% concentration.
 Its scientists attributed the decrease in efficacy at 10% to increased scalp irritation.
-Combine that knowledge with Happy Head’s slightly weaker finasteride concentration, and it becomes clear that Hims may have hit a sweet spot, specifically at 6%.
+That’s not enough to convince us that a 6% or 7% concentration would be too aggressive to outperform 5%, but this may come down to the individual.

 Roman could certainly be considered a runner-up in this category, as there is some evidence that retinoids can increase the efficacy of topical minoxidil.
-But there is more evidence supporting ketoconazole in both hair thinning and anti-dandruff applications, leading us to conclude that Hims’ specific ingredient combination would offer the best results.
+But there is also evidence supporting ketoconazole in both hair thinning and anti-dandruff applications, leading us to conclude that Hims’ specific ingredient combination may offer the best results.
+However, there haven’t been any head-to-head clinical studies comparing these additional ingredients’ roles in treating hair loss.

 Cost